-Where an external third party, such as a fund depositary or external auditor, has duties of oversight of the responsible entity's valuation, pricing and dealing processes, they should periodically review the effectiveness of the processes put in place for the use of anti-dilution LMTs.
+Where an external third party, such as a fund depositary or external auditor, has duties of oversight of the responsible entity's valuation, pricing and dealing processes, they should periodically review the implementation of the processes put in place for the use of anti-dilution LMTs.36

-A depositary or auditor may have a role in independently checking the calculation of unit prices and / or the relevant governance framework, for example to ensure that they are calculated within parameters set by national regulation.
+A depositary or auditor may have a role in independently checking the calculation of unit prices and / or the relevant governance framework, for example to verify that they are calculated in accordance with the procedures in place and within parameters set by national regulation.
 It is not expected that these third parties would need to carry out additional real-time checks at each dealing point in line with these recommendations, but rather on an ex-post basis.
 The review might be done through direct testing of samples or a review of the responsible entity's own back-testing controls.